attdevsupport/att-html5-sdk/sdk/doc_src/README.md

 This directory contains the Source files to generate the SDK website.

-You must have JSDuck installed to build the documentation:
+You must have JSDuck installed to build the documentation.
+JSDuck can be downloaded from:

 https://github.com/senchalabs/jsduck